Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/README.md

 ## Design
-The movie analyzer uses tweepy, a common tweet API, and google NLP API.
+The movie analyzer uses tweepy and google NLP API.

 ### Grab the relevant tweets
 ```